epuccini/flood/README.md

 	rotating-log-writer - writes a logfile with day-string in logfilename email-writer - writes every log entry as email (not successfully tested yet.
-Still pain in cl-smtp) html-writer - writes into html file in configuration specified xml-writer - writes to xml file in configuration specified (to be implemented)
+Still pain in cl-smtp) html-writer - writes into html file in configuration specified xml-writer - writes to xml file in configuration specified

 <h1>Formatter</h1>
 The following formatters are available: